German invasion of Denmark (1940): Naval landings

 In order to capture the connections between Jutland (Jylland) and Zealand (Sjælland), the Kriegsmarine landed more troops from the 198th Infantry Division at Funen (Fyn).

 At the same time, troops supported by the battleship Schleswig-Holstein landed in Korsør and Nyborg, cutting off connections between Funen (Fyn) and Zealand (Sjælland).
 Meeting no resistance, the troops in Korsør reached Copenhagen (København) at noon.

 Shortly earlier, at 03:55, the Germans made a surprise attack on Gedser, Denmark's southernmost city.
-They utilized the local ferry from Warnemünde, which they crammed with troops.
+They utilised the local ferry from Warnemünde, which they crammed with troops.
 Soldiers swarmed inland and cut telephone lines.
 Armour and motorcycles followed, and rapidly advanced to and captured the Storstrøm Bridge together with the paratroopers.